 Amy (Alsfeld) Nazdrowicz is an environmental scientist and registered Professional Wetland Scientist (PWS).
 She is an associate of the firm and heads the Environmental Sciences Department.
-She has over 16 years of experience specializing in wetland creation design, native plants, long-term monitoring of the plant, wildlife, and hydrologic conditions of created wetlands, habitat assessments, and conducting rare, threatened and endangered (RTE) wildlife studies, including Bog Turtle Investigations including construction monitoring and radio-telemetry studies.
+She has over 17 years of experience specializing in wetland creation and mitigation design, selection of native plants, monitoring of the plant, wildlife, and hydrologic conditions of created wetlands, habitat assessments, and conducting rare, threatened and endangered (RTE) wildlife studies, including Bog Turtle Investigations including construction monitoring and radio-telemetry studies.

-Amy is certified as a Qualified Bog Turtle Surveyor recognized in Delaware, Maryland, and Pennsylvania to lead Phases I-III Bog Turtle Investigations including radio-telemetry and Bog Turtle construction monitoring.
+Amy is certified in Delaware, Maryland, and Pennsylvania as a Qualified Bog Turtle Surveyor to lead Phases I-III Bog Turtle Investigations, construction monitoring, and can utilize radio-telemetry when appropriate.
 She works closely with state and federal regulatory agencies on a regular basis during all phases of the wetland permitting and wetland mitigation approval processes.
 Amy frequently testifies and/or presents at county land use hearings.
-She performs these services for Landmark, as well as for other engineering company’s clients.
+She performs these services for inhouse clients and also as requested by other engineering companies.

 Amy earned a Master of Science in Wildlife Ecology from the University of Delaware, and a Bachelor of Science in Environmental and Forest Biology from S.U.N.Y.
 Environmental Science and Forestry.
 She is respected as an expert on evaluating the effects of wetland amendments on the biodiversity of constructed wetlands, and her research has been published in Biological Conservation (2008) and in Restoration Ecology (Nov.
 2010).
 She has conducted a number of professional scientific seminars and environmental educational programs on topics including wetland creation, wetland diversity, native plants, landscape ecology, and herpetology.